Module copas-async

 obtains the result values of the async thread function.

 Calling on the future object is a shortcut to this get method.
+Multiple coroutines may call get concurrently; all will be released when the result arrives.

 Returns: